jpca/archi-k8s-importer/CONTRIBUTING.md

 - a minimum of commits with a meaningfull message (use git squash on the branch before the PR)
 - an automated test to check the contribution

-IA use is allowed if the human author masters the PR content
+AI is allowed if the human author masters the PR content

 A code maintainer can refuse any contribution, with justifiable response to the contributor.